Top 10 Stevie Nicks Albums

 Stevie Nicks Albums The Soundstage Session

-Although it is not really fair to rank a live album among an artist’s studio albums because a live album can also serve as a greatest hits package, the Soundstage Sessions CD is just too good not to rank this high.
-Additionally, the CD is a mix of Stevie Nick’s live performance with a string section overdubbed in the studio and mixed onto the live recordings.
-Stevie Nicks lit the room on fire during that October evening in 2007 and this CD defines every minute of it, especially the ballads.
+Although it is unfair to rank a live album among an artist’s studio albums because it can also serve as a greatest hits package, the Soundstage Sessions CD is just too good not to rank this high.
+Additionally, the CD mixes Stevie Nick’s live performance with a string section overdubbed in the studio and mixed onto the live recordings.
+Stevie Nicks lit the room on fire on that October evening in 2007, and this CD defines every minute of it, especially the ballads.

 # 4 – Rock a Little

 I always loved this album in a sort of separate way from Bella Donna and Wild Heart.
-It was definitely a departure from her first two solo albums in terms of production and arrangements.
-Part of the reason for the change in sound was the departure of Stevie Nicks’ longtime producer Jimmy Iovine, although he had produced four songs on the record.
-Yet, of course, the album still retained that mystical Stevie Nicks spirit.
-The album’s title track “Rock A Little,” is especially addicting and perhaps the most underrated song on the album.
-Probably, because it stood in the shadows of some of the album’s big hit singles like “Talk To Me,” and “I Can’t Wait.”
-The album also presented Stevie Nicks fans with one of the most beautiful ballads of her career with the wonderful song “Has Anyone Ever Written Anything for You?”
+It was a departure from her first two solo albums regarding production and arrangements.
+Part of the reason for the change in sound was the departure of Stevie Nicks’ longtime producer, Jimmy Iovine, although he had produced four songs on the record.
+Yet, of course, the album retained that mystical Stevie Nicks spirit.
+The album’s title track, “Rock A Little,” is especially addicting and perhaps the most underrated song on the album.
+Probably because it stood in the shadows of some of the album’s big hit singles like “Talk To Me” and “I Can’t Wait.”
+The album also presented Stevie Nicks fans with one of the most beautiful ballads of her career, the wonderful song “Has Anyone Ever Written Anything for You?”

 The album featured an all-star cast of musicians as usual with members of the bands Little Feat and Tom Petty and The Heartbreakers performing on the record.
-Former Allman Brothers Band guitarist Les Dudek also played on the album as well as co-writing one of the songs.
-Four separate drummers played on the album including Steve Jordan, Russ Kunkel, Andy Newmark and Denny Carmassi.
+Former Allman Brothers Band guitarist Les Dudek also played on the album and co-wrote one of the songs.
+Four separate drummers played on the album, including Steve Jordan, Russ Kunkel, Andy Newmark, and Denny Carmassi.
 The same went for guitarists and bass players.
-Marilyn Martin sang back ground vocals on the record.
-Marilyn Martin would go on to release a few solos albums and have a couple of big time hits in the mid to late 1980s with the songs “Night Moves,” and a duet with Phil Collins entitled “Separate Ways.”
+Marilyn Martin sang background vocals on the record.
+Marilyn Martin would release a few solo albums and have a couple of big time hits in the mid to late 1980s with the songs “Night Moves,” and a duet with Phil Collins entitled “Separate Ways.”

 # 3 –24 Karat Gold: Songs from the Vault